April 09, 2018

 - Who makes the decisions for the PRBs and how are decisions made?
-The board is made up of senior officials from the Departments of Defense, Homeland Security, Justice, and State; the Joint Staff, and the Office of Director of National Security.
+The board is made up of senior officials from the Departments of Defense, Homeland Security, Justice, and State; the Joint Chiefs of Staff, and the Office of Director of National Intelligence.
 The board has access to all government information relevant to the detainee being reviewed, and considers this information alongside diplomatic considerations, security assurances, the detainee’s mental and physical health, and any other mitigating information.
 The board does not rely on any information obtained through torture or cruel, inhuman, or degrading treatment.

 - How many cases have been heard?
 The PRBs have held 89 hearings, for 64 detainees (21 detainees have had two hearings and four has had three hearings).
 Decisions have been handed down for 64 detainees, with 19 detainees having received two decisions and three having received three decisions.
 Four detainees are waiting for decisions, and one additional hearing has been scheduled.
 Though the executive order specifies that all initial reviews will commence “as soon as possible but no later than 1 year from the date of this order” (meaning March 2012), the hearings did not start until 2013 and all initial hearings were not completed until September 2016.

 - What have been the outcomes of the PRBs so far?
 Of the 64 detainees who have received decisions, 38 have been cleared for transfer by the PRBs, and 26 detainees have been recommended for continued indefinite detention.
 Thirty-six of the 38 detainees cleared for transfer by the PRBs have been released from Guantanamo to their home countries or third countries.